AshCoolman/docs/_posts/2017-04-19-cross-platform-development-with-react.markdown

 Some quantative estimations:

-* Of the time taken to produce a web feature, it takes a further +5-50% extra to build in react-native
+* Of the time taken to produce a web feature, it takes a further +5-50% time to convert to react-native
-* In raw lines of javascript, adding a native components adds ~10-40% more code
+* In raw lines of javascript, converting a web component to native adds ~10-40% more code

 Some qualitive benefits:

-* Singular dev per feature, means cost to understand requirements is paid only once
+* single developer per feature, means the cost to understand requirements is paid only once
-* Lots of QA reuse, unsure exactly how much
+* signifigant of QA reuse (unsure exactly how much)

 The big con:

-* React Native development can be slow due to recurring problems, whose solutions can take many hours find
+* React Native instability means development can be intially slow while workarounds & solutions are found

 #### Ongoing Questions